Onodric/Bangazon-Python-CLI/README.md

 ## The Command Line Ordering System

-In this group project, you will be allowing a user to interact with a basic product ordering database.
+A project allowing a user to interact with a basic product ordering database using only a python-based Commande Line Interface.

-## Ordering System Interface
+## Ordering System Interface Details

 ### Main Menu